slaveOftime/Fun.Build/README.md

         openBrowser "https://github.com/slaveOftime/Fun.Build"
         run (fun ctx -> ctx.OpenBrowser "https://github.com/slaveOftime/Fun.Build")
     }
+    stage "FailIfIgnored" {
+        failIfIgnored // When set this, the stage cannot be ignored whenCmdArg "-f"
+        echo "Got here!"
+    }
     post [ // Post stages are optional.
 It will run even other normal stages are failed. stage "Post stage" {
             echo "You are finished 😂"